WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - The _synchronous_ invocation model (request-response).

-  - The _asynchronous_ invocation model that uses **internal SQS queue**.
+  - The _asynchronous_ invocation model that uses **internal queue (maybe SQS?)**.
 You cannot get "into" that queue.
 It is managed by the AWS Lambda service.

+    - It turns out the metrics which I would deem necessary for basic observability for this invocation model were added only recently (in relation to when I'm writing this).
+I wonder how people were able to use this invocation type in any kind of workload before [these metrics were available](https://aws.amazon.com/blogs/compute/introducing-new-asynchronous-invocation-metrics-for-aws-lambda/).

+      - To be fair, I was thinking about the _asynchronous_ invocation of a AWS Lambda via the SDK, and not the context of the integration between different services.
+It turns out these metrics are even more important when thinking about SNS -> AWS Lambda or similar integrations.

   - [The _streaming_ response model](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/).
 This, at the time of writing this, is very new. **This invocation model allows you to get past the 6MB response limit** which I think will open the door to many more use-cases for AWS Lambda.